spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-push-notification-feature.md

-This document describes how to integrate the Push notification feature into a Spryker project.
+This document describes how to integrate the Push Notification feature into a Spryker project.

 ## Install feature core